aygun-dev/API-Samples/samples/platform/cli_upload/nodejs/README.md

 node uploadFile.js --name=<Friendly File Name.ext> --path=<path to file>

-There are some options which can be sent:
+Additionally there are some optional parameters:

 2D images
   --image-gamma=<number>

 Note: The friendly file name needs to have a [supported file extension](http://support.lagoa.com/document/file-formats-2/)